EU sees big gaps in nuclear talks but Iran "commitment" to deal

 "In terms of understanding and clarification, Vienna-2 was among our very successful round of talks ... extremely beneficial and constructive," it quoted Zarif as saying.

-The U.N. nuclear agency, which has inspectors on the ground, was expected later on Thursday to issue a monthly update to member states showing Iran is living up to its part of the November 24 agreement, diplomats in Vienna said.

-Ryabkov said that great attention was paid to "issues of restrictions on Iran's enrichment activity and on Iran's prospects for enrichment activity in general", Interfax reported.
-"This is a very serious issue, which is very labour-intensive and causes many disputes," he said.
+The two sides sought to spell out their positions on two of the thorniest issues: the level of uranium enrichment conducted in Iran, and its Arak heavy-water reactor that the West sees as a possible source of plutonium for bombs.

-The next meeting of chief negotiators has been set for April 7-9, also in the Austrian capital.
-Expert-level talks will be held before then, officials say.
+The next meeting was then set for April 7-9, also in the Austrian capital.

-The over-arching goal is to transcend mutual mistrust and give the West confidence that Iran will not be able to produce atomic bombs while Tehran - in return - would win full relief from economic and financial sanctions.
+The over-arching goal is to transcend mutual mistrust and give the West confidence that Iran will not be able to produce atomic bombs while Tehran - in return - would win full relief from economic sanctions hamstringing the OPEC state's economy.

 Iran denies that its declared civilian atomic energy programme is a front for developing the means to make nuclear weapons.
 But its restrictions on U.N. inspections and Western intelligence about bomb-relevant research have raised concerns.